ajgifford/keepwatching-doc/README.md

 - **Upcoming Episodes**: See when new episodes of your shows are airing
 - **Recent Releases**: Stay up to date with newly released content
 - **Firebase Authentication**: Secure login with email/password or Google
+- **Dark/Light Theme**: Toggle between dark and light themes to match your preference

 ### 🔔 Notifications
 - **Real-Time Alerts**: Stay informed about new episodes and movie releases